drand/drand/README.md

 drand dkg init --source /path/to/entropy/script [other flags...]
 ```

 The `--source` flag specifies the path to an executable file that will output random bytes to stdout when executed.
 This can be used to add external entropy to the DKG process, making the randomness generation more robust.
+Once set, this entropy source will be remembered for future DKG operations.

 Example of a simple entropy script (e.g., `/path/to/entropy/script`):
 ```bash